Skip to content

 Commercial edition SDK-agnostic

-However, the Commercial edition is SDK-agnostic and only requires standard C/C++ libraries.
+However, the Commercial edition is SDK- and API-agnostic and only requires standard C/C++ libraries.
 The peripherals library should be adapted accordingly.

 Adaptations have been successfully tested against the following SDKs:

-The application note details how to Migrate to another SDK.
+The technical note details how to Migrate to another SDK.

 Viewer edition for Linux and Windows